kampountolas/super-duper-enigma/_pages/about.md

 ---
 layout: about
 title: about
-permalink: /
+permalink:
-subtitle: <a href='http://control.mie.uth.gr'></a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='http://control.mie.uth.gr'>Automatic Control and Autonomous Systems Labratory</a>

 profile:
   align: right
   image: KA.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   address: >
     <p><a href='http://control.mie.uth.gr'>Department of Mechanical engineering</a></p>
     <p><a href='http://www.uth.gr'>University of Thessaly</a></p>